Thomas Downey High School: Singing

-Downey is also notable for its strong tradition in choral singing.
 Downey has five choirs: Concert Choir (mixed ensemble), Madrigals (advanced mixed ensemble), Knightengales (advanced women's ensemble), Knights(men's ensemble), and Gloriana (beginning women's ensemble).
-The choirs usually perform three concerts each year: Knight Magic in fall, the holiday concert in the winter, and the spring concert in spring.
-They also perform at various locations throughout the year and especially throughout the holiday season.
-The choirs also go on an annual choir tour to Southern California in the spring.
+The choirs perform three concerts a year: Knight Magic in fall, the holiday concert in the winter, and the spring concert in spring.
+They also perform at various locations throughout the year, especially during the holiday season.
+The choirs also go on an annual tour to Southern California in the spring.

 Band

 For many years, Downey High had one of the most outstanding band programs in the far western United States.
 Things got started under the direction of the band director and composer, Roger Nixon, who later moved on to Modesto Junior College and then San Francisco State University.
 He wrote the music for the bicentennial of Modesto in 1970 which was performed by the MJC Concert Band under Dr. Jensen.
 Ken Farrell built on that foundation a truly excellent band program.
 By 1974 the Downey band had achieved twenty straight command performances (higher than first place) at various concert band festivals around California.
-The concert band recorded a record every spring for many years.
-Mr. Farrell wrote the school hymn and fight song and arranged and wrote music for the concert and marching bands.
-The marching band and pep band were also very good, and Mr. Farrell created a unique tradition of appointing student pep band directors to rehears the group and purchase music to perform, starting with Dave (Fowler) Johnson in 1969.

-The full marching band performed at every home football game and each game performed a different halftime show consisting of several songs with a different formation for each song.
-Perfection was expected and achieved by Mr. Ferrell's bands.
-Daily band practices for several hours would begin 6 weeks before school even began in the fall.
-So many Downey band students qualified for the California State Honor Band every year that a quota was set at eleven participants.
-The instrumentalists were critical to the success of the musical plays that were performed every year and to the school orchestra.
-Several professional and semi-professional musicians graduated from this program including Gary Coates, Ken Nelson, Tony Clemens, Doug Ruby, Joyce Maley, Scott Ferrel and Dave (Fowler) Johnson who attended in the mid 1960s through the early 1970s.
-Dave (Fowler) Johnson and Wade Muncy are also piano technicians.
+The concert band recorded a record every spring for many years. technicians.
 In 2008 the Downey Concert and Marching Band performed at the Olympics in Beijing, China.